 Regular indices appear only when Elasticsearch is receiving flows.

-If you are using aggregated flows, make sure your
+If you are using aggregated flows, ensure that your

-aggregate.elasticIndexStrategy matches the index strategy you configured in the streaming analytics tool.
+aggregate.elasticIndexStrategy matches the index strategy that you configured in the streaming analytics tool.

-To persist only raw flows or only aggregated flows in Elasticsearch, you must set
+To persist only raw flows or only aggregated flows, set either

 List the available listeners and parsers:

-Replay the packet capture (.pcap) to the target parser from the output above:
+Replay the package capture to the target parser (obtained from the previous step):

 opennms:telemetry-replay-pcap <listener> <parser> <path-to-pcap-file>

-Here’s an example that replays a .pcap with Netflow 9 flows to the Netflow 9 parser:
+This example is the result of replaying a package capture with Netflow 9 flows to the Netflow 9 parser:

 admin@opennms()> opennms:telemetry-listeners Name = Multi-UDP-9999 Description = UDP *:9999 Properties: Max Packet Size = 8096 Port = 9999 Parsers: - Multi-UDP-9999.Netflow-5-Parser - Multi-UDP-9999.Netflow-9-Parser - Multi-UDP-9999.IPFIX-TCP-Parser - Multi-UDP-9999.SFlow-Parser admin@opennms()> opennms:telemetry-replay-pcap Multi-UDP-9999 Multi-UDP-9999.Netflow-9-Parser /tmp/flows.pcap Processing packets from '/tmp/flows.pcap'.
 Processing packet #100.
 Processing packet #200.
 Processing packet #300.
 Processing packet #400 Processing packet #500.
 Done processing 515 packets. admin@opennms()>

-Flows will be ingested using the same ingest and processing pipeline as they would if received directly from the devices.
-Nodes with interfaces that match the IP addresses in the .pcap must exist in order to associate the results with a node.
+Flows are ingested using the same pipeline that they would if received directly from the devices.
+Nodes with interfaces that match the IP addresses in the package capture must exist to associate the results with a node.